iamshivayep/AnvilsProject/index.md

 - [Anvils News](https://iamshivayep.github.io/AnvilsProject/news)
 - [Anvils Official Discord server (for support and community talks!)](https://discord.gg/73cf9Btnwf)
 ### Anvils is completely hobby distribution, fix problems yourself or read the wiki!
+# Important
+*Anvils Development has been suspended till 20th October, Due to my school stuffs, Development will start for 2.5 on 21st October 2022, till then no development action is expected*